-2.1.1.
-Models of organizational culture
+2.1.1 Models of organisational culture

-Johnson's [12] cultural web acknowledges that underpinning the behavior and actions of everyday life is a set of basic assumptions and beliefs, which give drive to people's behaviors and actions, which lend to subsequent application to organization and analysis.
-Similar foundations had been used by Schein [15] to develop a theory of organizational culture based on artifacts, espoused values, and underlying assumptions.
-Articles, values, and artifacts are important as observable aspects of culture, pointing analysis towards more abstract aspects of an organization's culture.
-Brown [9] states that values and beliefs are part of the sub-culture of broader organizational culture.
+Johnson's [12] cultural web acknowledges that underpinning the behaviour and actions of everyday life are a set of basic assumptions and beliefs, which give drive to people's behaviours and actions, and which lend to subsequent application to organisation and analysis.
+Similar foundations had been used by Schein [15] to develop a theory of organisational culture based on artefacts, espoused values, and underlying assumptions.
+Articles, values and artefacts are important as observable aspects of culture, pointing analysis towards more abstract aspects of an organisation's culture.
+Brown [9] states that values and beliefs are part of the sub-culture of broader organisational culture.
 The distinction between values and beliefs can be blurred, as people's beliefs are set against the background of their values.
-Attitudes can be seen as an individual's disposition to a particular thing or idea, can involve emotions, are developed over time, and are often the results of prejudices and stereotypes.
+Attitudes can be seen as an individual's disposition to a particular thing or idea, can involve emotions, are developed over time and are often the results of prejudices and stereotypes.
 Because they develop slowly, attitudes are likely to be de-rooted and have a more lasting impact on an individual's actions.
-Schein's [15] third level of culture is the basic assumptions of where the core of an organization's culture lies.
+Schein's [15] third level of culture are the basic assumptions of where the core of an organisation's culture lies.
 Brown [9] points out that these basic assumptions are often mutually reinforcing and cannot be considered on a stand-alone basis.
-Any analysis of organizational cultures is further complicated by the fact that cultures are not static but are continually evolving over time.
+Any analysis of organisational cultures is further complicated by the fact that cultures are not static but are continually evolving over time.